obsfx/dungrain/README.md

 ##### see in action @codepen

 i made a codepen visualization demo with early version of this.
-You can play with that here: https://codepen.io/omercanbalandi/pen/JjoeKrQ
+You can play with that from here: https://codepen.io/omercanbalandi/pen/JjoeKrQ

 ![](https://raw.githubusercontent.com/obsfx/dungrain/master/media/codepen.gif)